-The English Way from Ferrol, 7 days/6 nights
+The English Way from Ferrol - 7 days/ 6 nights

-Self-guided itinerary to apply for your “Compostela” certificate.
+Self-guided itinerary to apply for your Compostela certificate.
 A 70-mile journey from Ferrol (118 km)

 545.00 €

-The English Route of the Way of Saint James or Camino Inglés was the most popular with seafaring pilgrims from the north of Europe, who over the ages sailed to the northern coast of Galicia from Scandinavia, Flanders, England, Scotland and Ireland and made their way to destinations such as Ribadeo, Viveiro, or to Ferrol and Corunna and it is these last two coastal enclaves that constitute the starting points of the two possible itineraries that make up the Way’s English Route.
-The 70-mile journey from Ferrol (118 km) is the minimum distance required to apply for your “Compostela” certificate.
+The English Route of the Saint James Way or Camino Inglés was the most popular with seafaring pilgrims from the north of Europe, who over the ages sailed to the northern coast of Galicia from Scandinavia, Flanders, England, Scotland and Ireland.
+They made their way to destinations such as Ribadeo, Viveiro, or to Ferrol and Corunna.
+These last two coastal enclaves that constitute the starting points of the two possible itineraries, that make up the Way’s English Route.

 - ITINERARY -